PSExec as a Helper in Troubleshooting

 How

-1) You have download PSTools, and unzipped
+1) You downloaded PsTools and unzipped it.

 psexec64 \\computername -h cmd

-- Check the FileWave Client Service:
+- Check the FileWave Client service:

-- Stop the FW Client Service
+- Stop the FileWave Client service:

 sc stop filewavewinclient

-- Restart the FW Client Service
+- Start the FileWave Client service:

 sc start filewavewinclient

-- Looking for the client process
+- Kill the process by PID.

 -

-taskkill /PID 16264 /F
+taskkill /PID 16264 /F -

 -